 Photographs And Information about Bunurong Marine Park

-Things To Do – The surfers seem to enjoy various spots along the coastline here and its fun paddling in the rock pools, swimming, snorkeling in the sea or exploring the caves.
-There are select walking trails with good signage, some are up to 7 kilometers in length.
+Things To Do – The surfers seem to enjoy various spots along the coastline here and its fun paddling in the rock pools, swimming, snorkelling in the sea or exploring the caves.
+There are select walking trails with good signage, some are up to 7 kilometres in length.
 If you are thinking about taking out the boat, launching facilities are at Inverloch on Andersons Inlet or Cape Patterson.
 A chartered cruise would be great fun too.
 Try your hand at Sea Kayaking, fishing or get a Surf Education lesson.

 Facilities – Carparks and scenic lookouts can be found at numerous vantage points along the Inverloch-Cape Paterson Road.
 The newly constructed staircases are solid and give easy access to the beaches.
 There is different scenery at each cove along the way, so it’s worth stopping at each carpark for a look.
 You’ll find Caravan parks, toilets, playgrounds and picnic areas at Inverloch and Cape Paterson.

 About The Bunurong Coast – It is a very special place with striking rock formations, attractive sandy coves and rugged sandstone cliffs.
 There is a remarkable range of habitat to support the marine life that call these coastal waters their home.
 According to Parks Victoria, the name “Bunurong” refers to the local Aboriginal group that have lived in this area for thousands of years and have used the coast extensively for food gathering.